Skip to content

 If we do a reassessment, you will have to pay back some transfer duty and additional foreign acquirer duty (where applicable).
 You may also have to pay unpaid tax interest and penalty tax, depending on your circumstances.
 This will be explained on your reassessment notice if you receive one.

-The sooner you tell us you’re no longer meeting an eligibility requirement, the better your chances of paying lower interest and penalty amounts.
+The sooner you tell us you no longer meet an eligibility requirement, the better your chances of paying lower interest and penalty amounts.

 Losing some of the concession

-If you claimed a home concession, first home concession or the specified foreign retiree AFAD exemption (where applicable), you must move in within 12 months.
+If you claimed a home concession, first home concession or the specified foreign retiree AFAD exemption, you must move in within 12 months.

-If you claimed the first home vacant land concession or the specified foreign retiree AFAD exemption (where applicable), you have 2 years to build and move in.
+If you claimed the first home vacant land concession or the specified foreign retiree AFAD exemption in relation to vacant land, you have 2 years to build and move in.

 Estimate what you might pay back